mautic/user-documentation/docs/search/search_operators.rst

 Here are some search operators you can use:

-* ``+`` plus sign - Search for the exact string, for example, if administrator, then administrator won't match.
+* ``+`` plus sign - Search for the exact string, for example, if you search for +admin, then administrator won't match.

 * ``!`` exclamation mark - Not equals string